 Carnegie Hall can accept payment via:

-Payment via credit card, personal or school check is due by January 16, 2015.
-For schools paying via purchase order, a copy of your PO must be submitted by January 16, 2015, via fax to 212-903-0758 or via email to firstname.lastname@example.org.
+Payment is due by Tuesday, January 31, 2017.
+For schools paying via purchase order, a copy of the order must be submitted by this date via fax to 212-903-0758 or via email to email@example.com.

-Carnegie Hall should have confirmed your Musical Explorers concert dates by October 24, 2014.
-If you have not yet heard from Carnegie Hall regarding your Musical Explorers concert by then, please contact Carnegie Hall staff at 212-903-9670.
+Carnegie Hall will confirm your Musical Explorers concert dates by mid-June 2016.
+If you have not yet heard from Carnegie Hall regarding your Musical Explorers concerts by then, please contact Carnegie Hall staff at 212-903-9670.

 Yes, every participating teacher is required to attend both Musical Explorers professional development workshops regardless of past participation in the program.
 Teachers who do not attend the required PD sessions will forfeit participation in the program.